CESNET/eInfra-docs/docs.it4i/software/chemistry/gaussian.md

 If a different amount of Linda workers is required, unset or modify the GAUSS_WDEF environment variable accordingly.

-### GPU Accelerated Execution (Single Node/Multi Node)
+### GPU-Accelerated Execution (Single Node/Multi Node)

+#### Karolina

+At this time, GPU-accelereated execution on Karolina is not available, since Gaussian 16 does not support NVIDIA A100 GPUs.

+#### Barbora

-On Barbora supercomputer, the GPU acceleration may be combined with the Linda parallelization.
+On Barbora, the GPU acceleration may be combined with the Linda parallelization.
 Load Linda-enabled binary module:

 ```bash